-The quantities evaluated in this study were the following: the standard radial distribution function $g(r)$ \cite{bates1999computer,de1991liquid}, the below defined orientational radial distribution function $G_l(r)$ ($l=2$) \cite{de1991liquid,de1991location,adams1987computer}, as well as several single-molecule time-autocorrelation functions \cite{de1992dynamics,jose2006multiple}.
+The quantities evaluated numerically in this study are: the standard radial distribution function $g(r)$ \cite{bates1999computer,de1991liquid}, the below defined orientational radial distribution function $G_l(r)$ ($l=2$) \cite{ber70,de1991liquid,de1991location,adams1987computer}, and a number of single-molecule time-autocorrelation functions \cite{de1992dynamics,jose2006multiple}.
 The latter two observables are defined by

-Here $P_l$ is the Legendre polynomial, $\mathbf{A}(t)$ is a vector defined for each molecule, and the angular brackets denote an ensemble and particle average that in the case of $G_l(r)$ is restricted to including pairs of particles of distance $r$.
-We study $\mathbf{A}$ equal to the individual particles' velocity, angular velocity, force, and torque.
+Here $P_l$ is the $l$'th Legendre polynomial, $\mathbf{A}(t)$ is a vector defined for each molecule, and the angular brackets denote an ensemble and particle average, which in the case of $G_l(r)$ is restricted to pairs of particles the distance $r$ apart.
+We study the cases of $\mathbf{A}$ being the velocity, angular velocity, force, and torque.
 We also study the first- and second-order molecular orientational order parameter time-autocorrelation functions defined by